April 26, 2013

 At this point in time, without any overall new budget deal between the House and Senate, we expect that the House will write its bill to a significantly lower overall spending total then allocated under the Budget Control Act, while the Senate is more likely to write its bill to a total funding level consistent with the Budget Control Act.
 That will make reaching a final agreement on this year’s government spending bills, including agriculture, more difficult.
 It is possible that a budget agreement may still be made, though there is little to no progress to report at this time.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development